Moûtiers

 Moûtiers ([mutje]; Arpitan: Motiérs), historically also called Tarentaise, is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
-In 2018, it had a population of 3,511.

 Moûtiers is the main access point to the Les Trois Vallées ski region in the French Alps.
 Its railway station, although not on a high-speed rail line, is consequently a seasonally important destination for TGV services from Lyon, Paris and elsewhere, including abroad.

 Geography

 Moûtiers is located deep in the Tarentaise Valley.
 It is its geographic capital, between Albertville and Bourg-Saint-Maurice.
 Several popular French ski resorts are located in its vicinity.
 The Isère flows through the town.

 Climate

-Moûtiers has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Moûtiers has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Moûtiers is 11.9 C. The average annual rainfall is 930.4 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 21.7 C, and lowest in January, at around 1.6 C. The highest temperature ever recorded in Moûtiers was 42.0 C on 7 July 2015; the coldest temperature ever recorded was -18.2 C on 15 January 1966.